BookmDan/live-coding-repo/README.md

 This project utilizes an API from [rapidapi.com](https://rapidapi.com/hub) for the search page.

 ### How to Use
 The purpose of this repo is to facilitate live coding practice.
-There is a video that is associated. [recording of video](https://youtu.be/OvFFw5T0-0g)
+There is a video that is associated.
+[Link to recording of video](https://youtu.be/OvFFw5T0-0g)

+Challenge 1 (Hard)
+Add a new controlled form on your search new recipes page that takes in a max number of minutes and filters the new recipes based on that constraint.

+Challenge 2 (Very Hard)
+Instead of forcing people to use an input with minutes create a drop down select tool that allows people to choose the number of clocks they are willing to put in.
+Choosing the maximum amount will show all recipes.